 We look forward to talking with you.

-This patent pending subject matter and technology, titled “Sense Element Engagement Process of Cortical Prosthetic Vision by Neural Networks,” relates to cortical prosthetic vision processes and, specifically, to production of cortical prosthetic vision by neural networks via a sense element engagement process.
+This patented subject matter and technology, titled “Sense Element Engagement Process of Cortical Prosthetic Vision by Neural Networks,” relates to cortical prosthetic vision processes and, specifically, to production of cortical prosthetic vision by neural networks via a sense element engagement process.